stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 3. Optional: Make changes to the **Comment** field.
 4. Select the checkbox beside each piece you want to unreceive.
 Note: If you want to unreceive all of the received pieces, select the top checkbox.
 5. Click **Unreceive**.
 The selected pieces are now displayed under the Expected section.

+## Marking a piece unreceivable
+If a piece arrives and is damaged or otherwise unreceiveable, use the following steps to mark the piece unreceivable:
+1. Using the **Search & filter** pane, find the receiving title you want to mark unreceivable and select it.
+2. In the Expected section of the receiving title, click on the piece.
+3. The **Edit piece** modal will appear.
+4. Click on the dropdown menu next to **Save & close** and select **Unreceivable**.
+5. The piece status will update to 'Unreceivable' and the piece will move to the **Unreceiveable** accordion on the receiving record.
+6. Click **Receive**.
+The selected pieces are now displayed under the Received section.

+Note: if this action is performed in error or the piece becomes receivable, you can click on the piece in the **Unreceivable** accordion and, in the **Edit piece** modal, click on the dropdown menu next to **Save & close** and select **Expect**.
+This will move the piece back to the **Expected** accordion and update the piece status accordingly.

+## Claiming a piece
+If a piece never arrives from the vendor, the library may wish to file a claim with the vendor to seek replacement or a refund.

+To update a piece to 'Claim sent', use the following steps:
+1. Using the **Search & filter** pane, find the receiving title for which you want to send a claim and select it.
+2. In the Expected section of the receiving title, click on the piece.
+3. The **Edit piece** modal will appear.
+4. Click on the dropdown menu next to **Save & close** and select **Send claim**.
+5. In the **Send claim** modal, enter a **Claim expiry date**.
+6. Optional: add internal and external notes, if desired.
+7. Click **Save & close**.
+8. The piece status will update to 'Claim sent' and remain in the **Expected** accordion on the receiving record.

+Note: A library may wish to filter by **Receiving status** and use the **Export results (CSV)** option to send information to their vendor to support the claim.

+If a library knows they must wait for a longer period of time before submitting a claim to a vendor, they may update a piece to delay the claim:
+1. Using the **Search & filter** pane, find the receiving title for which you want to send delay a claim and select it.
+2. In the Expected section of the receiving title, click on the piece.
+3. The **Edit piece** modal will appear.
+4. Click on the dropdown menu next to **Save & close** and select **Delay claim**.
+5. In the **Delay piece** modal, enter a **Delay to** date.
+6. Click **Save & close**.
+7. The piece status will update to 'Claim delayed' and remain in the **Expected** accordion on the receiving record.
+Note: When the delay date has passed, the piece status reverts to 'Late' or 'Expected' depending on the expected receipt date and the claiming interval for the receiving title.
+If the status of the piece has already been changed to 'Received' or 'Unreceivable', the status will not update after the delad date has passed.

+## Viewing a piece's status log
+The status of a piece can update when any of the following actions occur:
+*  The piece is created.
+*  The piece is received.
+*  The piece is unreceived.
+*  The piece has not been received and it is past its expected receipt date.
+*  A claim is sent or delayed for the piece, which has not been received by the library.

+These status changes are tracked and can be reviewed in the piece record's status log.
+To access the status log:
+1. Using the **Search & filter** pane, find the receiving title and select it.
+2. Click on the piece.
+3. The **Edit piece** modal will appear.
+4. Expand the **Status log** accordion at the bottom of the piece.
+5. A table will appear with the following columns:
+*  **Status change.** The status of the piece.
+*  **Date.** The date the status change occurred.
+*  **Interval.** This column only holds data for **Send claim** and **Delay claim** updates.
+*  **Updated by.** The name of the user who made the update.